cpske/ISP/index.md

   - Use CI to run unit tests and run code coverage
   - Add "badges" to your KU Polls README.md for Travis and CodeCov status
 - Reading on terminology & concepts for refactoring and design patterns
+  - Next week you will be asked to explain these terms and concepts, and identify them in code.
 - Read <https://refactoring.guru/refactoring>
 - [Movie Rental Refactoring, Part 1](assignment/movierental/movierental-part1)
   - Starter Code on Github: <https://classroom.github.com/a/_qGEboUn>